Digital Nomad/Remote Worker Visa

 • Proof of annual income in excess of $36000.
 The applicant must provide bank certification and authenticated bank statements to prove sufficient income and funding.

-Applicants who are working remotely for a foreign company must submit a letter from the company which includes:
+Applicants who are working remotely for a foreign company must submit a letter from the company that includes:

-• The role and functions which the applicant exercises at the company,
+• The role and functions that the applicant exercises at the company,

 • The monthly income of the applicant,